Freddie Redd: Biography

-Redd was born and grew up in New York City; after losing his father at the age of one, he was raised by his mother, who moved around Harlem, Brooklyn and other neighborhoods.
 An autodidact, he began playing the piano at a young age and took to studying jazz seriously when he was 18, after a friend played him a record of "Shaw 'Nuff" by Charlie Parker and Dizzy Gillespie during his military service in Korea (1946–1949).

-Upon discharge from the Army in 1949, he worked with drummer Johnny Mills, and then in New York played with Tiny Grimes, Cootie Williams, Oscar Pettiford and the Jive Bombers.
-In 1954, he played with Art Blakey.
-Redd toured Sweden in 1956 with Ernestine Anderson and Rolf Ericson.

 Redd's most successful project was in the late 1950s when he was invited to compose the music for The Living Theatre's New York stage production of The Connection, which was also used in the subsequent 1961 film.
 In both play and film he performed as an actor and musician.
 The theater production was a modest hit and the troupe toured the United States and Europe, performing in New York City, London, and Paris.
 Redd also led a Blue Note album of his music for the play, featuring on alto sax Jackie McLean, who had also appeared in the play.
 Redd's success in the theater production, however, did not advance his career in the United States, and shortly afterwards he moved to Europe, spending time in Denmark and France.